Docker

 1. Plain BFH LaTeX

-This image contains all required packages to build our templates, such as inkscape, latexmk, make, …, it does not include the templates or examples.
+This image contains all the required packages to build our templates, such as Inkscape, latexmk, make, …, it does not include the templates or examples.

 It can be used to: